justjohnd/workflow/README.md

 - MySQL Hostfile: 127.0.0.1
 - MySQL Server Port: 3306
 - Username: wordpress
 - Password: Get this password from the .digitalocean_password file from the server, under the `root` directory.
-(Can download with FTP)
+It can be downloaded from FTP.
+Use the `wordpress_mysql_pass`

 6. Select on Database -> Connect to Database.
 7. Select database on server, under SCHEMAS.